TheaceaeCollective/porter-wiki-articles/legal/terms/en.md

 ### 5. Governing Law

 These Terms of Service shall be governed in accordance with the laws of the United States of America.
-Any legal disputes shall be subject to the exclusive jurisdiction of the courts located in South Carolina.
+Any legal disputes shall be subject to the exclusive jurisdiction of the courts located in Texas.

 ### 6. Termination